joedolson/access-monitor/src/readme.txt

 = 1.3.1 =

-* Prevent Gutenberg from use if pre-publish checks are enabled.
+* Prevent Gutenberg editor if pre-publish checks are enabled.
+* Remove 'log' and 'info' property references (no longer exist)

 = 1.3.0 =